 By deploying a systematic and efficient acquisition strategy, the value created in a real estate investment can be enhanced.
 Ensuring that a potential investment is in the right market/neighbourhood, is the right asset, and has the right deal terms in advance greatly reduces the time it takes to make an acquisition.
 In turn, this increases the chances of making a profitable investment.
 Conversely, a less methodical approach is often associated with higher (or unnecessary) due diligence costs, excessive legal fees, increased holding costs, thereby decreasing the likelihood of making a profitable investment.

-Mainstreet Equity Corp. is a publicly traded (TSX: MEQ) residential real estate company in Canada.
+Mainstreet Equity Corp. is a publicly-traded (TSX: MEQ) residential real estate company in Canada.
 Mainstreet currently owns and operates properties in Surrey, BC; New Westminster, BC; Abbotsford, BC; Calgary, AB; Cochrane, AB; Edmonton, AB; Fort Saskatchewan, AB; and Saskatoon, SK.

 Mainstreet provides affordable, renovated apartment suites to Canadians, and is committed to creating real value without diluting shareholder interests.